 - Don’t use credit cards.
 If you don’t have the money in the bank you can’t afford whatever it is you’re buying.
 (However, if you do use one, then pay off the balance monthly, and don’t let the outstanding amount build up, as the interest charges will be high.)

-- Try not to sign up to too many interest free instalment purchases.
+- Try not to sign up for too many interest-free instalment purchases.
 The repayments soon add up and you may find yourself unable to live off your monthly income.

 - You don’t have to buy everything new.
 The likes of eBay sell anything and everything second hand.
 High quality furniture items in particular, can be picked up for a fraction of the original price.